top of page

 The bioinspired approach used to design the Leading-Edge Alula-Inspired Device

-Figure 2: The bioinspired approach used to design the Leading-Edge Alula-Inspired Device (LEAD).
+The bioinspired approach used to design the Leading-Edge Alula-Inspired Device (LEAD).
 (A) A Bald Eagle with alula feathers deployed during a perching maneuver.
 (B) The constructed Wing-LEAD assembly.
 The dimensions and characteristics of the wing and LEAD test sections are inspired by the morphology of high-lift wings.
 (C) The wind tunnel test section showing the experimental setup.
 The experiments conducted include integrated lift force measurements and wake boundary layer sampling

 Results have shown that the LEAD improves lift to 32% under post-stall and 37% under deep stall conditions compared to baseline.
 However, a penalty in lift is observed on pre-stall.
 This indicates that the LEAD is a post-stall device (both in 2D and 3D) and needs to be a deployable device.
 Despite some drag penalty generated, the wing maintains aerodynamic efficiency when the LEAD is added.